NatVincent7/Data-Analysis-Project/README.md

 - **Data Cleaning:**
   Handled missing values, properly formatted date columns, and derived new features (like month and quarter).

-- **Time Series Analysis:**
-  Decomposed the sales data into trend, seasonal, and residual components.

-- **Forecasting:**
-  Used a SARIMAX model to predict future sales, providing a forward-looking view.

 ## Tools and Technologies

 - **Python & Pandas:** For data cleaning and analysis.
 - **Matplotlib & Seaborn:** To create initial visualizations.
 - **Plotly:** For interactive charts that help visualize the data in a dashboard.
-- **Statsmodels:** To build the SARIMAX forecasting model.
 - **SQLite:** For storing the cleaned data and running SQL queries if needed.

 ## Dataset Details